By now, you’re probably familiar with this quote commonly attributed to Department Store pioneer John Wanamaker:

 - Target Return On Investment: The amount of money you want to make compared to the amount of time and money you want to spend to make that money.

 - Target Return On Ad Spend: The amount of money you want to make compared to the amount of money you want to spend on an advertising campaign.

-Understanding these business metrics tends to provide enough insight to lawyers started.
+Understanding these business metrics tends to provide enough insight to get attorneys started.
 With these targets in place, you can begin to benchmark your baseline.
 In other words, where are you today?
 How many leads are you currently generating in a day, week, month, or year?
 What’s the current average value of a client?
 How many new clients do you want to earn to meet your growth goals?

 You should also spend time exploring who your target audience is.
 What demographic characteristics do these people share?
 Are there commonalities among them with respect to age, location, or economic situation?
 Do they share psychographic characteristics?
 Are they facing similar issues, fears, or desires?

 Most of your success will depend on your ability to understand detailed information about your target audience and deliver the right message to them, at the right time.
-While software can assist you, it can’t yet understand your clients and your practice as well as you can.
+While software can assist you, it can’t yet understand your legal clients and your practice as well as you can.

 Prospective clients aren’t just “leads,” they’re people who may be dealing with a very serious crisis or decision.
 How you “treat” them before they become a client will likely play the most significant role in whether they ever become actual paying clients.

 Depending on your practice area(s), your next clients probably don’t have a lot of experience hiring lawyers.
 With respect to realistic outcomes, they don’t really know what to expect.
 In fact, how you communicate with them (and how others have communicated with them) will, to a large extent, set their initial expectations.

 On the other hand, most people know what it feels like to be treated with dignity and respect.
 Regardless of how you track and nurture potential clients, it’s absolutely essential that you consider the experience from their vantage point.
 Put simply, you need to listen.